45,000 Swiss Army knives!

 - Minor changes in the design of some tools, like the can opener and the awl

 The 1961 Model was more commonly referred to as the ‘Alox‘ model, coined from Aluminium and Inox (stainless steel).
+You may want to read more about Victorinox Alox along with its advantages and disadvantages that I explained here.

 This model has remained the official knife of the Swiss army for 49 years!
 Presently, this model is marketed as ‘Pioneer Alox’ to the general public.